Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

     $mytable->addcheckbox = true;
     $mytable->actionbuttons[] = [
         'label' => get_string('deleterow', 'mod_myproject'), // Name of your action button.
-        'methodname' => 'deleterow', // The method needs to be added to your child of wunderbyte_table class.
+        'methodname' => 'deleterow', // The method needs to be added to your child of wunderbyte_table class including "action_" prefix ie action_deleterow.
         'data' => [ // Will be added eg as data-id = $values->id, so values can be transmitted to the method above.
             'id' => 'id'
         ]